variejs/docs/state.md

 ## Creating Stores

-To create a new store use the Varie Cli to create it in the directory you wish to create it in
+To create a new store use the Varie Cli to create it in the directory you wish to create it in:

 `$ varie make:store <store-name>`